reedhedges/AMRISim/README.md

 Current software interfaces available are Pioneer protocol (for [ARIA](http://robots.mobilerobots.com/wiki/ARIA) or [AriaCoda](http://github.com/reedhedges/AriaCoda)  and [ROS 1](http://ros.org) (under development, not included on Windows.
-ROS1 2 is not yet supported).
+ROS 2 is not yet supported).

 AMRISim can be built on Linux, Windows using MinGW (untested currently) and Mac OSX.